plpxsk/gists/makefile-quick-start.md

 # Tips

-Add a target `clean` to remove data and start from scratch (reproducibility!)
+Add a target `clean` to remove data and start from scratch (reproducibility, FTW!)

 	clean:
 		rm -rf data